New "Friends of Joe" added daily.... Please check back regularly

 A reward for information leading to the arrest and conviction of persons involved in the crime is now in excess of $20,000.

 It's been a while since this page was updated.
-As of March, 2020, there has not been an arrest.
+As of Dec, 2020, there has not been an arrest.
 The murder of Joe Gosinski is a cold case.
-We've stayed in contact with the family.
+We've stayed in contact with some of the family.
 We speak with the Torrance Police Dept. every year or so.
 We toast him annually at the SEMA show, and most years we get together for dinner or to raise a glass on December 23rd - the anniversary of his death.
 We maintain this website.
 We will never give up.
 We will Never Lift.

 Joe was my best friend.
 I think about him all the time.
 That the killer(s) are still walking free is simply

 impossible to accept.
 Family members and friends keep in touch, talk about Joe, the case, and look